 If a tie occurs at the end of the championship it will be resolved in favour of the rider gaining the greater number of first places, or if this fails to decide a tie, then in favour of the rider gaining the greater number of second places and so on, down to last place.

 3.12 OUTSIDE ASSISTANCE & COURSE CUTTING

-If during a race a rider receives outside assistance other than that provided by the organisers in the interest of safety, that rider may be disqualified.
+If during a race a rider receives outside assistance other than that provided by the organisers in the interest of safety, that rider will be disqualified and will not score any points for that race.
 Riders receiving signals from persons in prohibited areas may be disqualified or have penalties added.

 If for any reason a rider leaves the course, he must re-join it as closely as possible to the point where he left the course without any outside assistance.
 He must not gain any advantage.
 If any advantage is obtained he may be disqualified.